oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

 1. Clean up Database HR.
 In a future release capability is being planned to perform cleanup of an operation using the UI.

-   In order to have an old empty home previously used by “***hr.subnet.vcn.oraclevcn.com***” at our disposal to demonstrate a cleanup operation, we will now re-update the database by running the commands from Step 8.
+   In order to have an old empty home previously used by “***hr.subnet.vcn.oraclevcn.com***” at our disposal to demonstrate a cleanup operation, we will now re-update(re-patch) the database by running the commands from Step 8.

-2. Review and execute below command to update database target ***hr.subnet.vcn.oraclevcn.com*** again to 18.10 version
+2. Review and execute below command to update(patch) database target ***hr.subnet.vcn.oraclevcn.com*** again to 18.10 version

     ```
     <copy>emcli db_software_maintenance -performOperation -name="Update DB" -purpose=UPDATE_DB -target_type=oracle_database -target_list=hr.subnet.vcn.oraclevcn.com -normal_credential=ORACLE:SYSMAN -privilege_credential=ROOT:SYSMAN -database_credential=sales_SYS:SYSMAN</copy>